 After that initial briefing, the general tenor of the voices that Chantelle employs is decisive.
 Operating theatre is an active environment at its most active.
 Using the right voice is literally vital.
 It is unsurprising therefore to hear that the Direct voice has a prominent place in her VoicePrint profile.
 ‘We’re counting instruments – stop talking – I need your attention.’
 In this working context the implications of a mistake are always serious: a potential fatality, legal action against you and the hospital, loss of your nursing registration.

 You would expect her to Advocate, to take a view for or against and to give her professional opinion.
 She does.
 But what I hadn’t previously appreciated is that the theatre nurse also uses that voice to speak on behalf of the patient.
 Chantelle is the patient’s voice while that person is asleep under anaesthetic.
 The strategy is to say things that the patient might want to say. ’I’d like something to keep me warm please.’

-Her use of Challenge too is often to remove risk for the patient and contribute to a better journey for them.
-Far from being inhibited about interrupting, as so many people (especially perhaps women) can be, Chantelle feels good about using this voice, because of its clearly positive value in the context in which she uses it.
+Her use of Challenge too often serves to remove risk for the patient and to contribute to a better journey for them.
+Far from being inhibited about interrupting, as so many people (especially – some research suggests – women) can be, Chantelle feels good about using this voice, because of its clearly positive value in the context in which she uses it.
 One colleague has described her as the best sort of ‘iron fist in a velvet glove.’